Legendary commentator Motson dies aged 77

 "It is with great sadness we announce that John Motson OBE died peacefully in his sleep today (Thursday)," said a statement from Motson's family.

-The son of a Methodist minister, he had stints as a reporter on the Barnet Press and Sheffield Morning Telegraph at the start of his career.
+The son of a Methodist minister, Motson had stints as a reporter on the Barnet Press and Sheffield Morning Telegraph at the start of his career.

 He also worked as a freelancer for BBC Radio Sheffield before he joined the BBC on a full-time basis in 1968.